Spyboss/bill-gen/docs/models/bill-schema.md

    - Calculate the balance remaining
    - Track estimated delivery date

+5. **Inventory Integration**:
+   - Bills can be linked to inventory items via inventoryItemId
+   - When a bill with an inventory item is completed, the inventory item status is updated to 'sold'
+   - When a bill with an inventory item is cancelled, the inventory item status is reverted to 'available'
+   - The inventory item stores a reference to the bill via billId

 ## Bill Status Workflow

 1. **Pending**: Initial state after bill creation